Hochschild cohomology for functors on linear symmetric monoidal categories: Relative projectivity and separable monoids

 the last equality comes from the naturality of $\rho$.
 Thus $\mu\circ t=A$. \end{proof}

-\begin{lema} Let $B$ and $A$ be monoids in $\mathcal{F}$ and suppose $f:B\rightarrow A$ is a morphism of monoids that is an epimorphism in $\mathcal{F}$.
-If $B$ is separable, then $A$ is separable. \end{lema} \begin{proof} We notice first that $f$ (and we do not need it to be an epimorphism for this) induces a structure of $B$-bimodule in $A$, given by
+\begin{prop} Let $D$ and $A$ be monoids in $\mathcal{F}$ and suppose $f:D\rightarrow A$ is a morphism of monoids which is an epimorphism in $\mathcal{F}$.
+We have the following: \begin{itemize} \item[i)] If $D$ is separable, then $A$ is separable. \item[ii)] If $\mu_D$ is an isomorphism of $D$-bimodules, then $\mu_{A}$ is an isomorphism of $A$-bimodules. \item[iii)] Suppose that $D$ is commutative and that $\mu_D$ is an isomorphism of $D$-bimodules.
+Then $A$ is commutative and $\mu_D$ and $\mu_A$ are isomorphisms of monoids. \end{itemize}

-Since $f$ is a morphism of monoids, it is easy to see it is also a morphism of $B$-bimodules.
-Then clearly, $A\otimes A$ is a $B$-bimodule and $f\otimes f$ is a morphism of bimodules.
+\end{prop} \begin{proof} Let us prove $i)$.
+We notice that $f$ (and we do not need it to be an epimorphism for this) induces a structure of $D$-bimodule in $A$, given on the left by $\mu_A\circ (f\otimes A)$ and on the right by $\mu_A\circ (A\otimes f)$.
+Since $f$ is a morphism of monoids, it is easy to see it is also a morphism of $D$-bimodules.
+Then, $A\otimes A$ is a $D$-bimodule and $f\otimes f$ is a morphism of $D$-bimodules.

-Let $\xi_B$ be an element in $C(B\otimes B)_{B}(\uno)$ as in the previous lemma and consider $\xi_A:=(f\otimes f)(\xi_B)$.
+Let $\xi_D$ be an element in $C(D\otimes D)_{D}(\uno)$ as in the previous lemma and consider $\xi_A:=(f\otimes f)_{\uno}(\xi_D)$.
 We have

 since $f$ is a morphism of monoids.